 How to get a copy of a car title in Ohio

-Before you get approved for a title loan, you’ll need to provide a title.
+Before you get approved for Detroit title loans, you’ll need to provide a title.
 If you are the rightful owner of the car, and the current title already has you as the owner, requesting a duplicate title is simple in Ohio.

 Visit the County Clerk of Courts Title Office that issued your title during normal business hours and bring the following: